 There is a wide range of support services available for you to ensure your student life runs smoothly and nothing stops you from making the most of your time here and reaching your full potential.

-A Welcome Team of senior students will be on hand to answer any questions you may have and offer the benefit of their experiences.
-Welcome activities include a free airport collection service, suitable social activities, assistance with administrative formalities such as opening a bank account, registering with the University and registering with the police (where necessary).
+A Welcome Team of students will be on hand to answer any questions you may have and offer the benefit of their experiences.

-Full details of 'Welcome International and Registration' will be sent to you before the start of your Foundation Academy programme.
+Full details of 'Welcome, International and Registration' will be sent to you before the start of your Foundation programme.